 - How?
 The formula would be Annual Salary / 12 months = monthly paycheck

 Of course, this is all relative.
-If you are used to earning a high salary, then $40,000 a year may not seem like much.
-However, if you are used to living on a tight budget, then $40,000 a year can go a long way.
+If you are used to earning a high salary, then $70,000 a year may not seem like much.
+However, if you are used to living on a tight buying budget, then $70,000 a year can go a long way.

 At the end of the day, it all comes down to how you choose to spend your money.
-If you are smart with your money and live within your means, then you can make $40,000 a year go a long way.
-However, if you are not careful with your spending, then $40,000 a year can quickly disappear.
-Learn how to stop spending money unnecessarily
+If you are smart with your money and live within your means, then you can make $70,000 a year go a long way.
+However, if you are not careful with your spending, then $70,000 a year can quickly disappear.

 We will go over how to budget in a little bit…